Online, Virtual and Classroom Courses

 Explore the IOSH Working Safely course here.

-There are of course, similar non IOSH accredited certifications available for your staff.
-However, the benefits of choosing an IOSH accredited course over a non-accredited alternative are significant.
+There are, of course, similar non IOSH approved certifications available for your staff.
+However, the benefits of choosing an IOSH approved course over a non-approved alternative are significant.

 A. Quality of the Course

-The quality of accredited courses like the IOSH Managing Safely and the IOSH Working Safely is almost guaranteed.
-With a set syllabus and specific number of teaching hours required, you can be reassured that your staff will be covering everything they need to, in order to become properly certified.
+The quality of approved courses like the IOSH Managing Safely and the IOSH Working Safely is almost guaranteed.
+With a set syllabus and a specific number of teaching hours required, you can be reassured that your staff will be covering everything they need to, in order to become properly certified.

-Unlike non-accredited equivalents which may not have a set syllabus, you can have faith that your staff will have a consistent knowledge of how to work and manage safely.
+Unlike non-approved equivalents which may not have a set syllabus, you can have faith that your staff will have a consistent knowledge of how to work and manage safely.

 IOSH is widely recognised all over the world.
-Having staff undertake a IOSH certification clearly demonstrates your business’ commitment to health and safety, a important brand asset to promote among your stakeholders and customers.
+Having staff undertake an IOSH certification clearly demonstrates your business’ commitment to health and safety, an important brand asset to promote among your stakeholders and customers.
 It also means you are assured that your staff are equipped to comply with health and safety legislation.

-In many cases, accredited courses require staff to take an examination or assessment at the end of the course to ensure they have taken on board and understood the information.
+In many cases, approved courses require staff to take an exam or assessment at the end of the course to ensure they have absorbed and understood the information.
 This ensures that your staff fully understand and can apply the information they have learned in a nationally recognised learning standard.

 C. Quality of the Provider

-Explore the top 5 benefits for businesses interested in the IOSH Managing Safely Online Course below:
+Explore the top four benefits of studying the IOSH Managing Safely Online Course below:

 Related Blogs